elasticio/elasticio.github.io/content/_components/configuration/index.md

 ![Configuration component credential](img/configuration-component01.png)

-Afterwards, it emits a message with an object equivalent to the JSON in the configuration.
+Afterwards, it emits a message with an object equivalent to the JSON in the config.
 So any data which is used in the flow and is repeated in multiple places can be configured (or later changed) in the single step.
 After that new values are used where it is needed.

+### Short example

+You want to make an email marketing that can allow the customers on your email list to be aware of new products, discounts, and other services.
+You have a base of your clients but your CRM system cannot automatically control the special clients which you want to mail with special promotions or offers.
+This can be done by adding a configuration component where you can set the list of your special clients that are very important for you and control it manually by modifying the clients list.

+If you are interested in a more detailed example of using a configuration component, please read this [article](usage-example).

 ### Environment variables